 Release Date: April 15, 2008

-While Hidaka’s character designs are still a little on the simplistic side, she seems to have a more concrete idea of how her characters should look; the character designs are more refined in Volume 2 than they are in Volume 1.
-Also, I noticed that Hidaka didn’t rely as much on the “stereotypical” manga conventions in this volume that I complained about in my review of Volume 1.
+While Hidaka’s character designs are still a little on the simplistic side, she seems to have a more concrete idea of how her characters should look.
+The character designs are more refined in Volume Two than they are in Volume One.
+Also, I noticed that Hidaka didn’t rely as much on the “stereotypical” manga conventions in this volume that I complained about in my review of Volume One.

 Additional posts about Tears of a Lamb: